Boom (2003 film): Plot

-Anu Gaekwad, Sheila Bardez, and Rina Kaif are three of India's top models, and they are participating in a fashion show hosted by a prestigious brand of diamond jewellers.
-While on the ramp walk of the fashion show, one of the other models (perhaps intentionally) trips Anu, and she goes crashing down, which is a model's worst nightmare.
-Anu's supportive friends, Sheila and Rina, come to the rescue.
-The trio immediately confronts the model who had tripped Anu, and the argument (held in front of the audience) degenerates into a catfight.
-As the women scuffle with each other, they are met with a big surprise.
-Hundreds of glittering stolen diamonds, which were due to be smuggled out of the country, fall from the model's hair and onto the ramp, only to be snatched up by paparazzi and celebrities alike.
-Anu, Sheila, and Rina are in shock as the fashion show turns to mayhem.
-The stolen diamonds are priceless and have to be recovered by the gangsters, who hold the three glamorous models responsible for the heist gone wrong.
-The diamonds were due to be smuggled to Dubai and were stolen by Chhote Mia.
+Anu Gaekwad, Sheila Bardez and Rina Kaif are three of India's most successful models.
+They are participating in a fashion show hosted by a renowned diamonds and jewellery brand.
+During the show, one of the other models trips Anu, causing her to fall to the ground — a model's worst nightmare.
+Fortunately, her friends Sheila and Rina are there to support her.
+The trio immediately confronts the model who tripped Anu, and the situation quickly escalates into a catfight in front of the audience.
+As the women scuffle, they are met with a big surprise.
+Hundreds of glittering stolen diamonds, which were due to be smuggled out of the country, fall from the other model's hair onto the catwalk.
+The paparazzi and celebrities quickly pick them up.
+Anu, Sheila and Rina are shocked as the fashion show descends into chaos.
+The diamonds are priceless and the gangsters responsible for the failed heist blame the glamorous trio for it.
+They demand that the trio recover them.
+The diamonds were destined for Dubai and had been stolen by Chhote Mia.
 They were then to be handed to his brothers.
-The leader of the trio, Bade Mia, is determined to get the diamonds back, and so begins a cat-and-mouse game between the three models and the three gangsters.
+Determined to retrieve the diamonds, Bade Mia, the leader of the trio, starts playing cat and mouse with the models and the gangsters.